Lieutenancy of the Western Isles

 Naidheachdan News

-Two Western Isles voluntary organisations, SHARE based in South Uist/Eriskay and Lewis-based Long Term Conditions Hebrides have been awarded The King’s Award for Voluntary Service.
+We are delighted that the LEVERHULME COMMUNITY HUB has been awarded The King’s Award for Voluntary Service.
 This is the highest award a local voluntary group can receive in the UK and is equivalent to an MBE.
+Leverhulme Community Hub is amongst the 231 winners from across the UK, and 25 from Scotland, who received the prestigious award this year.